redstone-finance/redstone-docs/docs/redstone-credora/faq/index.md

 - Quantify various factors of risk with methodologies, simulations, and models.
 - Compose the final ratings.

+## 8. What are the main drivers of a rating?

+- Allocation distribution
+- Pair type (stable to stable) or (stable to volatile)
+- Oracle Type
+- Returns Volatility
+- Tail Returns Distribution
+- LIF, LLTV
+- Collateral PD, LGD
+- Liquidity:
+  - Base Liquidity across DEXs at X% slippage
+  - Pair usage across other Lending Protocols
+  - Ratio between recent daily volatility and the volatility under extreme market events
+- Total Borrowed Amount in the Market

-## 7. How does the old Credora methodology compare to the new methodology?
+## 9. How does the old Credora methodology compare to the new methodology?

 The methodology itself remains unchanged; we’re following the same steps as before.
 The only modification is an update to the rating cut-off tables.
 We made the change because we will publish assets on the same scale, and it brought some positive differentiation in that capacity.